binary-tools

 64-bit, 128-bit, 256-bit, 512-bit and 1024-bit integers

 binary-tools have native support for packing and unpacking 64-bit, 128-bit, 256-bit, 512-bit and 1024-bit integers on environments that support BigInt.
-Other types are not affected; if you are not using BigInts, you can use this module in any enviroment or browser with no polyfills or extra code needed.

 64-bit numbers are available as signed (type 'q') and unsigned (type 'Q').
-128, 256, 512 and 1024-bit numbers are only available as unsgined (types 'A', 'Y', 'O', 'M') as they are usually always unsigned.
-You can define signed variations for them if for some reason you need this kind of feature:
+128, 256, 512 and 1024-bit numbers are only available as unsgined (types 'A', 'Y', 'O', 'M').
+You can define signed variations for them if you need it:

 btools.pack('a', [-1n]);